 Large scoop of cream cheese frosting on a black rubber spatula with a metal handle over a black and white marble surface (with logo overlay)

-How to Make Perfect Cream Cheese Frosting
+How to Make the Perfect Cream Cheese Frosting Recipe

 4 simple ingredients come together to make a delicious, slightly tangy cream cheese frosting perfect for almost any type of dessert.